 A fundamental principle of such agreements is that the parties obtain independent legal advice BEFORE executing the agreement, as evidenced in a solicitor’s certificate.

-The BFA in Logan was signed in November 2008 – only 2 months after the parties’ separation in September 2008.
+The Binding Financial Agreement in Logan was signed in November 2008 – only 2 months after the parties’ separation in September 2008.
 The parties’ solicitors each signed a certificate confirming that independent legal advice was provided and it was exchanged.

 In 2010, the wife who had agreed to receive only 15% of the property pool in the settlement, had a change of heart.
-3 years after the BFA was signed and the terms put into effect she filed proceedings to have the BFA set aside as she said she:
+3 years after the Binding Financial Agreement was signed and the terms put into effect she filed proceedings to have the Binding Financial Agreement set aside as she said she:

 a) Didn’t have the benefit of independent legal advice;